forestdb/forestdb.org/models/prosody.md

 model-tags: linguistics, pragmatics
 ---

-% The strategic use of noise in pragmatic reasoning
+#The strategic use of noise in pragmatic reasoning

-#Ellipsis
+##Ellipsis

 	(define (filter pred lst)
 	  (fold (lambda (x y)